Homepage

 Holguín produced less than ten percent of its sugar plan in the recent harvest

-Fines, forced sales, and seizures characterize operations against sellers in Havana
+Fines, forced sales, and confiscations mark operations against vendors in Havana

-Díaz-Canel addresses global challenges regarding "sovereignty and food and nutritional security."
+Díaz-Canel addresses global challenges related to "sovereignty and food and nutritional security."

 Díaz-Canel discovers how to lower prices in Cuba

-Cuba imports agricultural products that it used to produce, while bureaucracy suffocates farmers
+Cuba imports agricultural products that it used to produce, while bureaucracy suffocates the farmer

 The rice that never arrives: The contrast between Díaz-Canel's tweets and Cuban reality

-The government proposes to hand over land to "wealthy individuals" for rice production in Cienfuegos
+Government proposes to grant land to "wealthy individuals" for rice production in Cienfuegos

-Díaz-Canel admonishes Cuban agricultural producers: “It’s not a lack of resources, it’s a lack of will.”
+Díaz-Canel chastises Cuban agricultural producers: "It's not a lack of resources, it's a lack of will."

 Artemisa opens its lands to Vietnam for export crops, while Cuban tables remain empty

-Cuban cattle ranching remains "in debt" to Fidel Castro, according to a veteran specialist
+Cuban livestock continues to be “in debt” to Fidel Castro, according to a veteran specialist

-Government seizes tons of plantains in Granma and faces backlash: “It will no longer reach the people”
+Government seizes tons of bananas in Granma and faces criticism: "It won't reach the people anymore"

 Sugar production in Cuba falls again to its lowest level in over 100 years

-A horse is stolen and a reward is offered for its recovery in Santiago de Cuba
+A horse was stolen, and a reward is being offered for its recovery in Santiago de Cuba

 And where is the milk?
-Camagüey will close this year with a deficit of more than one million liters
+Camagüey will end this year with a deficit of more than one million liters